ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: pre}

 9. Display the job run logs of an instance of the `myjobrun2resubmit` job run.
 This time, display the logs of the fourth instance of the job run.
-The log displays `Hello My literal secret!!` which is the value specified in the `mysecret-fromlit` secret.
+The log displays `Hello My literal secret!!`, which is the value that is specified in the `mysecret-fromlit` secret.
 Use the `jobrun get` command to display the details of the job run, including the running instances of the job run.

     ```
     ibmcloud ce jobrun logs --instance myjobrun2resubmit-4-0